Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Industry & Commerce.
 In addition, it is included in the Former U.S. Presidents: #18 Ulysses S. Grant series list.
 A significant historical year for this entry is 1857.

 Location.
-44° 16.806′ N, 71° 41.278′ W. Marker is in Bethlehem, New Hampshire, in Grafton County.
-Marker is at the intersection of Main Street (U.S. 302) and Agassiz Street (New Hampshire Route 142), on the right when traveling east on Main Street.
+Marker has been reported permanently removed.
+It was located near 44° 16.806′ N, 71° 41.278′ W. Marker was in Bethlehem, New Hampshire, in Grafton County.
+It was at the intersection of Main Street (U.S. 302) and Agassiz Street (New Hampshire Route 142), on the right when traveling east on Main Street.
 Marker is located in the vacant lot at this intersection, under a town sign and near a gazebo.
-Marker is overlooking the site of the former Sinclair Hotel.
-Touch for map.
-Marker is in this post office area: Bethlehem NH 03574, United States of America.
-Touch for directions.

 Paid Advertisement